Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Introduction

-We find evidence of both anthropomorphic projection and self projection.
+We find evidence of both anthropomorphic projection and self-projection.
 First, on average, human subjects' predictions about GenAI's choices in every decision environment are much closer to the average human-subject choice than to the average GenAI choice.
 Second, at the individual level, human subjects' predictions about GenAI's choices in a given environment are highly correlated with their own choices in the same environment.
-Additionally, consistent with subjects self-projecting preference parameters and not just specific choices onto the GenAI model, we find that a subject’s expectation of how GenAI chooses for a human user in a given problem can be predicted from the subject’s choices in related problems.
+Additionally, consistent with subjects self-projecting preference parameters and not just specific choices onto the GenAI model, we find that a subject’s expectation of how GenAI would choose for a human user in a given problem can be predicted from the subject’s choices in related problems.

-We explore the implications of anthropomorphic projection and self projection in a stylized theoretical model.
-Our theoretical analysis shows that anthropomorphic projection and self projection can lead to over-delegation to GenAI.
-More subtly, we also find that objectively improving AI alignment can harm agents who exhibit anthropomorphic projection (because they mistakenly adjust their delegation decisions in a detrimental fashion).
-Similarly, among agents who exhibit self projection, welfare may be higher for those who have more unusual preferences (since they are less likely to mistakenly delegate).
-These results contribute to the literature on AI alignment \citep[e.g.,][]{gabriel2020artificial,hosseini2025} by analyzing the implications of \emph{misperceptions} of alignment when people selectively delegate to GenAI.
+Our analysis is informed by a simple theoretical model of user perception of GenAI that accommodates anthropomorphic projection and self-projection.
+Using this model, we show that both types of projection coexist.
+Namely, our data reject the hypotheses that people do not exhibit anthropomorphic projection or do not exhibit self-projection.
+We also use the model to explore the implications of anthropomorphic projection and self-projection in a stylized delegation setting.
+We find that these misperceptions can lead to over-delegation to GenAI.
+More subtly, objectively improving AI alignment can harm agents who exhibit anthropomorphic projection (because they mistakenly adjust their delegation decisions in a detrimental fashion).
+Similarly, among agents who exhibit self-projection, welfare may be higher for those who have more unusual preferences (since they are less likely to mistakenly delegate).
+These results contribute to the literature on delegation to AI \citep[e.g.,][]{fudenberg2026friend,liang2026clones} and to the broader literature on AI alignment \citep[e.g.,][]{gabriel2020artificial,hosseini2025} by analyzing the implications of \emph{misperceptions} of alignment when people selectively delegate to GenAI.